MObinXIV/Foundations/concepts/math/basicProofs.md

 Therefore, we have shown that if n is an even integer, then 3n + 2 is also even.

 By proving the contrapositive, we have established the truth of the original statement.
 Thus, we have demonstrated that if 3n + 2 is odd, then n must be odd as well, using the proof by contraposition.

+---
+## Proofs by Contradiction

+Proof by contradiction is a method of proving a statement by assuming the opposite (negation) of what we want to prove and showing that it leads to a contradiction or an absurdity.
+If assuming the negation leads to an inconsistency, then our original statement must be true.
+### Steps:

+1. Assume the negation of the statement we want to prove.
+2. Deduce consequences from this assumption.
+3. Show that these consequences lead to a contradiction or an impossibility.
+4. Conclude that the original statement must be true since its negation leads to a contradiction.

+### Examples

+- Prove that √2 is irrational by giving a proof by contradiction.

+by contradiction (we 're going to prove that  √2 is rational).

+ √2 = a/b(a & b have no common factors). by squaring both sides
+ 2=a^2/b^2. -> a^2=2b^2. which indicates that a^2 is even which lead a is even

+, here we can establish that a^2=(2c)^2

+so

+4c^2 = 2b^2 -> b^2 =2c^2

+which states that b is even.

+We have now shown that the assumption of ¬p leads to the equation √2 = a∕b, where a and b have no common factors, but both a and b are even, that is, 2 divides both a and b.
+Note that the statement that √2 = a∕b, where a and b have no common factors, means, in particular, that 2 does not divide both a and b.
+Because our assumption of ¬p leads to the contradiction that 2 divides both a and b and 2 does not divide both a and b, ¬p must be false.

+## the difference between contradiction and contraposition

+The main difference between proof by contradiction and proof by contraposition lies in their approach.
+In proof by contradiction, we assume the negation of the statement we want to prove and derive a contradiction.
+This contradiction shows that the original statement must be true.
+On the other hand, in proof by contraposition, we directly prove the contrapositive statement, which is logically equivalent to the original statement.
+By proving the contrapositive, we establish the truth of the original statement.